 You should talk about a situation that ended well, when a person you led eventually achieved their goal.
 On the top of that, you should be able to demonstrate your leadership qualities, and how you helped them in the process of achieving their goals.

 Your attitude is more important than the situation you narrate.
 If you have no working experience, or no leadership experience from corporate sphere, you can talk about leadership in other spheres of life.
 After all, we often lead our children, partners, or even our friends, trying to help them achieving their goals.
 Leader is a leader, and it doesn’t matter what sphere of life we talk about.

-Special Tip: If you want to learn how to sell your skills in an interview, how to outclass the other job applicants, and win the hearts of your recruiters, you should check our audio recording I Will Get a Job.
+Special Tip: If you want to learn how to sell your skills in an interview, how to outclass the other job applicants, and win the hearts of your recruiters, you should check my audio recording I Will Get a Job.

 - We have talked together for a while now.
 Can you tell me something about me?

 - If we hire you, what goals will you set for yourself?